 4. Cost – The least expensive battery is not always the best

-Be prepared to try several different battery brands to find the one that works best with your hearing aids and lifestyle.
+Be prepared to try several different battery brands to find the one that works best with your hearing aids.

 Most modern hearing aids from Widex, Resound, Starkey, Phonak, Oticon and Signia all have rechargeability options using lithium-ion batteries.

 I am very pleased that Beth took the time to show me hearing aids that would work for my hearing loss and my budget.
 I love the service that I receive there, and I hear so much better now that I’m wearing my hearing aids.
 I highly recommend anyone to give them a try!
 You will be happy with the quality of their products and their services!